Do you want to improve your TAing skills?

-Over 70 graduate students from the Faculty of Science participated in the January 2015 workshop held at Thomson House.
-The Tomlinson Project in University-Level Science Education (T-PULSE) will next offer its Graduate Teaching Development Workshop for science graduate students Thursday September 13, 2018 Downtown Campus and Friday, September 21, 2018, MacDonald Campus.
+The Tomlinson Project in University-Level Science Education (T-PULSE) will offer its next Graduate Teaching Workshop for science graduate students Thursday September 13, 2018 Downtown Campus and Friday, September 21, 2018, MacDonald Campus.

-This workshop will assist you in becoming an excellent teacher by providing a practical introduction to science education to complement your discipline knowledge.
-Using the literature of science education, we will explore ways of teaching that are based on empirical evidence and framed by learning theories.
-This allows us to adopt the practices that have been shown to be most effective.
+This workshop will provide tools to help you become an excellent TA by offering a practical introduction to science education to complement your discipline knowledge.
+Using the literature of science education, we will explore efficient ways of teaching that are based on empirical evidence and that can be used to foster significant and enjoyable learning in your lab or classroom.

 Who should attend?